Karnaphuli: Kaptai dam

-The Kaptai Dam is the location of the Karnafuli Hydroelectric Power Station, constructed in Kaptai in 1962 and the only hydro-electric power plant in the country.
-An earth-filled dam on the Karnaphuli River, the Kaptai Dam created the Kaptai Lake, which acts as the water reservoir for the hydropower station.
+The Kaptai Dam is the location of the Karnafuli Hydroelectric Power Station, constructed in Kaptai in 1962 and the only hydroelectric power plant in the country.
+An earth-filled dam on the Karnaphuli River, the Kaptai Dam, created the Kaptai Lake, which acts as the water reservoir for the hydropower station.
 The power plant produces a total of 230 megawatts of electricity.
 When then east Pakistan built the dam, Indian Prime Minister Jawaharlal Nehru didn't object even though it resulted in part of Indian side getting submerged and inflow of more than 40000 refugees.

 Pollution

 Like many rivers in Bangladesh, Karnaphuli is heavily polluted by agricultural runoff.
 Reducing the amount of oxygen available and harming aquatic life in the river.
 In 2015, a train carrying oil crashed over a tributary of the river.
 The spill caused environmental degradation.